Shaping the Future in STEM

 • Attend Shaping the Future in STEM Orientation

-• Select and complete one micro-credential certificate program online, at your own pace, within the term of the six-month cohort.
-View options at sidebar
+• Select and complete one micro-credential certificate program online, at your own pace, within the term of the semester cohort.
+View options at sidebar.

 • Attend the cohort debrief and social